 The actual number of shares that each individual NEO was eligible to earn was determined by the Compensation Committee after considering the calculated number of shares that each NEO had earned based on actual performance against the performance measures outlined above.
-The calculated number of shares for each NEO was determined by increasing or decreasing each NEO's targeted number of shares based on established increments relative to performance measures.
-For example, every 1% variance in performance results in a 5% increase or decrease in the targeted number of shares within an established threshold and maximum.
+The calculated number of shares for each NEO was determined by increasing or decreasing each NEO's targeted number of shares by 5% for each 1% variation in performance relative to performance measures within an established threshold and maximum of 50% and 150% of target, respectively.
+In the case of the CEO, the maximum incentive is capped at 200% of target.
 Each individual NEO's targeted number of shares was established by the Compensation Committee based on recommendations from our compensation consultant regarding comparability with awards to officers of our peer group of office REITs as well as taking into consideration each officer's salary and experience level.

 The Board Discretion component allows the Compensation Committee to appropriately recognize aspects of the management team's or individual's performance that may not be captured through the use of the quantitative metrics.
-For the 2011 restricted stock grant opportunity, the board determined to reduce the targeted amount associated with the BOD discretion component by 8.7% to reflect Piedmont's actual TSR for the year ended December 31, 2011.
+For the 2012 deferred stock grant opportunity, the Compensation Committee determined to award the targeted amount associated with the board discretion component.

-On April 4, 2012 the Compensation Committee granted equity awards pursuant to our LTIC Plan for the 2011 service period in the form of restricted stock in accordance with the terms of the 2007 Omnibus Incentive Plan described above.
-See "Grants of Plan Based Awards" table below for information on the number of shares of restricted stock granted to each of the NEOs, other than Mr. Wiberg, during 2012.
-For all of the aforementioned awards granted, 25% vested immediately, while the remaining 75% vests ratably over the next three years on the grant anniversary date.
+On April 2, 2013 the Compensation Committee granted equity awards pursuant to our LTIC Plan for the 2012 service period in the form of deferred stock in accordance with the terms of the 2007 Omnibus Incentive Plan described above.
+See "Grants of Plan Based Awards for 2013" table below for information on the number of shares of deferred stock granted to each of the NEOs during 2013.
+For the awards granted, 25% vested immediately, while the remaining 75% vests in 25% increments over the next three years on the grant anniversary date.